molepi/Molecular-Data-Science/RNAseq_practical/rnaseq_practical.md

 Loading and Exploring the data
 ------------------------------

-The [airway](http://bioconductor.org/packages/airway/) is available from BioConductor as a data-package and contains both the gene expression counts as well as metadata on the experiment and samples.
+The [airway](http://bioconductor.org/packages/airway/)-package is available from BioConductor as a data-package and contains both the gene expression counts as well as metadata on the experiment and samples.
 This prepared dataset is what we will use in this practical.

-We won't go into the details of how to construct such a dataset or object but it is good to known that many BioConductor package use specialized object to ease different analyses, for example, later we will see an *DESeqDataSet* which we will construct specifically for doing differential expression analysis using the `DESeq2`-package.
+We won't go into the details of how to construct such a dataset or object but it is good to known that many BioConductor package use specialized objects to ease various analyses, for example, later we will see an *DESeqDataSet* which we will use specifically for doing differential expression analysis using the `DESeq2`-package.

 > Use the following code to figure out how many samples and genes are in the dataset.